KushimoKola/Ingesting-Data-from-Coinbase-API-with-Python/README.md

 - ---- About ---

-This project extract crypto data from `CoinMarketCap` and loaded the data into a text file
+This project extracts crypto data from `CoinMarketCap` and loaded the data into a text file

 - Requirements
     - CoinMarketCap `API`